 Levels of support:

 We are going to revert back to the chart of GLD.
 If Gold is unable to rally and stay above $1180 on a weekly basis, then the next level of support that comes into play is around 100, which correlates to a level of roughly $1000 for Gold bullion.
 A weekly close below this level should take the price of Gold down to the $960 ranges completing a back-breaking pullback of 50%.
-In this age of extremely volatility, there is always a chance that Gold could overshoot this mark.
+In this age of extreme volatility, there is always a chance that Gold could overshoot this mark.
 On the other hand, it could hold steadfast above $1000.
 The point is not to fixate on absolute prices; if it’s a good deal jump in and buy, instead of trying to save a penny and losing a pound.
 The shrewd investor will use this phase to open up new positions, instead of complaining.
-The Idiotic investor complains/whines that they would have done things differently given the opportunity. … Off course the truth being that given the chance they will react in the exact same manner.
-It’s a real life example of the movie ground hogs day.
+The Idiotic investor complains/whines that they would have done things differently given the opportunity. … Off course the truth is that given the chance they will react in the exact same manner.
+It’s a real-life example of the movie groundhogs day.

 The drug pushers in the media are giving the news junkies their daily fix; they are catering to the twaddle scenario that the world will end.
 Step back and reflect on how lucky you are that individuals of such calibre exist; ones that seem to feed and thrive on this rubbish.
 Every time you run into an idiot be grateful for it’s those idiots who make your life infinitely easier.
 Most do not see this part of the equation or story; they focus on the false premise that idiots make their lives harder, when, in fact, the opposite is true.
 Market Update July 17, 2015